rlivingsus/misc/AllBooks.md

 - Oakley, Barbara: A Mind for Numbers
 - O'Brien, Phillips Payson: The 2nd Most Powerful Man in the World
 - O'Brien, Tim: The Things they Carried
+- Ogas, Ogi: This is what it sounds like
 - Okorafor, Nnedi: Lagoon, Remote Control
+- Ollestad, Norman: Crazy for the Storm
 - Omara, Margaret: The Code: Silicon Valley and the Remaking of America
 - Onyebuchi, Tochi: Goliath; Riot Baby
 - Owens, Delia: Where the Crawdads Sing